ilanddev/python-sdk/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-python-sdk could always use more documentation, whether as part of the
+iland-sdk could always use more documentation, whether as part of the
-official python-sdk docs, in docstrings, or even on the web in blog posts,
+official iland-sdk docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback